 - Pop-ups on your computer or mobile device that warn of viruses, promise a prize or redirect you automatically to another site

-- Unsolicited phone calls or texts that pitch free or super-cheap products and service, or claim to be a government agency, public utility, bank or major company
+- Unsolicited phone calls or texts that pitch free or super-cheap products and services, or that claim to be from a government agency, public utility, bank or major company

 - Do check the “From” address.
 If an email says it’s from Apple or Bank of America but comes from, say, a Gmail account or an address with a foreign domain, it’s phony.